chazzka/clanekcathedral/clanek.md

 ### Experiment 1

-Experiment with code number 1 contains 10 visually distinctive novelty datapoints at Y axis values around 185.
+Experiment with code number 1 contains ten visually distinctive novelty datapoints at Y-axis values around 185.

 Figure x shows the side-by-side visual representation of one of the 30 runs.